aws-samples/aws-copilot-cli-streamlit/README.md

 You can initialize the app and configure the resource requirements in the copilot application manifest.yml file by using following steps:

-1. Set up the application and enviroment details.
+1. Set up the application and environment details.
 Execute below commands from the application home directory.
 Copilot prompts you through the set up of your application.
 ```
 copilot init